ReactPoland/React-Convention-Book/text/909_React_Convention.md

 ```
 ![916_code3](http://test.przeorski.pl/book/916_code3.png)

-... at this point you shall have an app which increments on componentDidMount of the Dashboard component as on the below animation:
+... at this point you shall have an app which increments on componentDidMount of the Dashboard component as on the animation below:

 ![917_gif_works_dashboard_v2](http://test.przeorski.pl/book/917_gif_works_dashboard_v2_3.gif)